janosrusiczki/rusiczki.net/_drafts/0000-00-00-a-new-blogging-engine.markdown

 * Updated internal dead links.
 Lots of posts were still containing links to other posts using the old permalink style - /blog/archives/year/month/day/post_name.
 Now they all point to the correct format - /year/month/day/post-name/

 Another point that's worth mentioning is that the generated pages are ran through jekyll-tidy which turns them into deliciously formatted code.
 This tickles my web developer bone the right way.

+The theme is Hyde, modified here and there.